1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Non-profit organizations or charities running science or innovation-based initiatives including conferences, workshops, symposia, or outreach activities that promote engagement with Canadians, including underrepresented groups in STEM; Indigenous outreach stream also available.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organizations or charities running science or innovation-based initiatives including conferences, workshops, symposia, or outreach activities that promote engagement with Canadians, including underrepresented groups in STEM; Indigenous outreach stream also available.
+Confirm the full requirements in the official notice before applying.

-The current target date is October 10, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Outreach Initiative grants and contributions program are due October 10, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.